 AI Ethics · OrevateAI

-✓ Verified 10 min read AI Ethics
+✓ Verified 11 min read AI Ethics

-AI Bias and Fairness: Your Practical Guide
+AI Bias and Fairness: Your Practical Guide for 2026

 AI bias and fairness are critical challenges in today’s AI-driven world.
 Understanding and addressing them ensures technology benefits everyone equitably.
 This guide provides practical steps to identify and mitigate bias, building more trustworthy AI systems.

-AI Bias and Fairness: Your Practical Guide
+AI Bias and Fairness: Your Practical Guide for 2026

 What Exactly is AI Bias and Fairness?

 At its core, AI bias and fairness refers to the tendency of artificial intelligence systems to produce outcomes that unfairly favor or disfavor certain groups or individuals.
-Fairness, in this context, means ensuring that AI systems do not perpetuate or amplify existing societal inequalities, such as those based on race, gender, age, or socioeconomic status.
+Fairness, in this context, means ensuring that AI systems don’t perpetuate or amplify existing societal inequalities, such as those based on race, gender, age, or socioeconomic status.
 It’s about making sure AI works for everyone, not just a select few.

 Where Does AI Bias Come From?